margittennosaar/HTML-CSS_REACT25K/02_week/02_exercises/box_model.md

 ### Main Section
 1. Style the **introduction paragraph**:
    - Use `margin` and `padding` to space it nicely.
-   - Adjust `line-height` for readability.
+   - Use different background color.
+   - Make width 25%
 2. For the **list of hobbies or skills**:
-   - Use a combination of padding and list-style properties to style it.
+   - Use `margin` and `padding` to space it nicely.
-   - Add a hover effect to the list items.
+   - Use different background color.
+   - Make width 500px
 3. For the **About Me section**:
    - Place the profile picture on the left and the text on the right.
    - Use padding and margins to create a clean layout.